devkimchi/ASWA-AutoPilot-Sample/README.md

 # ASWA AutoPilot Sample #

-This provides sample GitHub Actions workflows and Bicep files for devs to autopilot Azure Static Web Apps from resource provisioning to app deployment in one-click.
+This provides sample GitHub Actions workflows and Bicep files for devs to autopilot Azure Static Web Apps from resource provisioning to app deployment in just one mouse click.

 ## Getting Started ##